demisto/content/Packs/Zerohack_XDR/README.md

 ## Getting started

-This repository contains the resources which can be used for integration Zerohack XDR with other products.
+This repository contains the resources which are used for integration Zerohack XDR with other products.